muj-i/flutter-practice/Assignments/mod6asgmt/README.md

 A flutter project for the assignment of module 6

 ## Screenshots
-Other screenshots are individually wrapped for faster loading of the repository.
+Other screenshots are individually wrapped below for faster loading of the repository.

 ## Full app view
 ![Alt Text](images/screenshots/ss1.png)